anewstead/anewstead.react/src/style/README.md

 # global

 Global styles
-Index should be imported once at the root/app level
+Index imported once at the root/app level

 # sass

 Global scss variable, mixins, functions etc,
-Index should be imported by webpack/vite pre-processor so available to all scss file
+Index imported by webpack/vite pre-processor so available to all scss file

 **DO NOT WRITE ANY UNWRAPPED CSS CLASSES IN GLOBAL SCSS**